-I split my research time between Stockholm and Oxford as a researcher in algorithmic information and computational biology.
-My work focuses on applying information theory and complexity science to genomics and network biology.
-With backgrounds in math, computer science and philosophy, I think of myself as a computational natural scientist.
-(Gregory Chaitin once referred to me as a "new kind of practical theoretician").
+I am a researcher in algorithmic information and computational biology splitting my research time between Stockholm and Oxford.
+My work focuses on applying information theory and complexity science to genomics, network biology and computational structural biology.
+With backgrounds in math, computer science and philosophy, I think of myself as a computational natural scientist (in referring to me, Gregory Chaitin once wrote that he considered me a "new kind of practical theoretician").

-I have been an R&D fellow and later senior research associate for Wolfram Research since 2006 reporting directly to Stephen Wolfram.
-I introduced some built-in functions to Mathematica since version 5.0 and I contributed in the development of the computational knowledge engine Wolfram Alpha from its inception in aspects of data mining, computational linguistics, and fast prototyping.
+I have been an R&D fellow and later senior research associate and consultant for Wolfram Research since 2006 reporting directly to Stephen Wolfram.
+I introduced some built-in function to Mathematica since version 5.0 and I contributed to the development of the computational knowledge engine Wolfram Alpha from its inception in aspects of knowledge discovery, computational linguistics, and fast prototyping.
 I am also a member of the Foundational Questions Institute (FQXi), a member of the Commission for the History and Philosophy of Computing and of the Turing Centenary Advisory Committee in the UK.